-The quality assessment critiera report is most likely a separate confidential document and not part of the ST for public release.
+The report is most likely a separate confidential document and not part of the ST for public release.

-10.2.
+10.1.1.
 Summary of contents

-Table 3, "Quality Assessment Criteria Report Items" shows items that shall be reported in the performance report.
-The name or structure of quality assessment criteria report does not need to follow Table 3, "Quality Assessment Criteria Report Items".
-However, all items in Table 3, "Quality Assessment Criteria Report Items" should be included somewhere in the report.
+Table 3, "Quality Assessment Criteria Report Items (standard quality metrics)" shows items that shall be reported in the report.
+The name or structure of report does not need to follow Table 3, "Quality Assessment Criteria Report Items (standard quality metrics)".
+However, all items in Table 3, "Quality Assessment Criteria Report Items (standard quality metrics)" should be included somewhere in the report.
 If some items are not included in the report, the developer shall provide a rationale for such exclusion to the evaluator.

 Table 3.
-Quality Assessment Criteria Report Items
+Quality Assessment Criteria Report Items (standard quality metrics)